JustTyping1/ProjectEulerArchives/README.md

 # ProjectEulerArchives

-- Alternating between C, Golang and C++ to learn all three at the same time
+- Alternating between Golang and C++

 - Solving all problems